instaclustr/cassandra-operator/doc/backup_restore.md

 The new cluster will download the sstables from the existing backup before starting Cassandra and restore the tokens associated with the node the backup was taken on.
 The schema will be restored along side the data as well.
 The operator will match the new clusters nodes to backups from previous cluster based on the ordinal value of the pod assigned by its stateful set (e.g. old-cluster-0 will be restored to new-cluster-0).
-You should always restore to a cluster with the same number of nodes as the original backup cluster.
-Restore currently works against just a single DC, if you backup using a broader set of lables, restore from that broader label group won't work.
+You should always restore to a cluster with the same number of nodes and the same name as the original backup cluster.
+Restore currently works against just a single DC, if you backup using a broader set of labels, restore from that broader label group won't work.